w3f/polkadot-wiki/docs/learn/learn-guides-assets-create.md

+---
-title: Create Assets with Polkadot-JS
+title: Polkadot-JS Asset Creation Guides
 description: Learn how to create fungible and non-fungible assets on the Asset Hub using Polkadot-JS UI.
 ---
 <!-- MessageBox -->